emotion-js/next/README.md

 * actually hydrate scoped rules
 * Provider
 * babel macro (labels, source maps, hoisting(we can even do it from the css prop since we control the jsx function), precompiling css calls to serialized styles and a hash)
-* Dynamic component that changes a style rule rather than inserting a new one on each change

 ```jsx
 // @jsx jsx